moodle/devdocs/docs/guides/javascript/yui/modules.md

 moodle-block_fruit-fruitbowl
 ```

-The other thing that you need to know in order to create your first module
-is where in your plugin the code needs to be.
+The other thing that you need to know in order to create your first module is where in your plugin the code needs to be.

-As described in the [JavaScript/Shifter#How do I write a YUI module which uses Shifter.3F](https://docs.moodle.org/dev/Javascript/Shifter#How_do_I_write_a_YUI_module_which_uses_Shifter.3F) documentation, the code will need to go in your plugin directory inside a yui directory.
+The code will need to go in your plugin directory inside a `yui` directory.
 Since Moodle 2.5, the structure for this directory is:

 ```bash
 yui/